haydenstark/C-Sharp/README.md

 Web MVC app that utilizes Entity Framework and calculates a quote using simple business logic based on user input.

 ## Car_Insurance
-Different from above MVC - simple console app checking if conditions are met.
+Different from MVC CarInsurance - simple console app checking if conditions are met.

 ## Code_First
 Console app utilizing Entity Framework from a code first design.